 TB and measles are examples of AEROSOL spread.
 If someone coughs or sneezes in a room the particles can remain suspended in the air for long periods of time.
 So if you walk into the room after someone coughs or sneezes you can get the disease.
 This transmission requires “negative pressure” rooms in a hospital for isolation.

-Corona virus and flu are different.
-They are spread by droplets which do not remain suspended in the air.
+Corona virus and flu were believed to be different.
+They were thought to be spread by droplets which do not remain suspended in the air.
 The infected person must sneeze or cough droplets in your face or you must get the droplets from a contaminated surface (example: door knob) and then touch your face.
 In hospitals this requires only closing the door of the hospital room, not a negative pressure room (the negative pressure does not allow the aerosol to leave the room and it filters the room air).

-So with COVID19 and the flu, surfaces like doorknobs are important.
+Surfaces like doorknobs, keyboards, tables are important.
 If someone is sick OR infected but not symptomatic with COVID19, the virus can be transmitted by contact with a surface like a doorknob.
 These surfaces can be cleaned with Clorox type cleaners which are effective against COVID19, flu, and similar viruses.

 Frequent handwashing (at least 20 seconds) and keeping your hands away from your face are important.